 We are asking our stockholders to elect two Class I directors for a three-year term expiring at the 2025 annual meeting of stockholders and until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification or removal.
 The table below sets forth information with respect to our two nominees standing for election.
 All of the nominees are currently serving as directors.
-Additional information about our director nominees and their respective qualifications can be found under the section titled "Proposal No. 1 Election of Directors-Nominees to Our Board of Directors."
+Additional information about our director nominees and their respective qualifications can be found under the section titled "Proposal No. 1 Election of Directors."